awsdocs/amazon-s3-userguide/doc_source/MonitoringS3Outposts.md

 Your Amazon S3 on Outposts management events are available via AWS CloudTrail logs\.
 For more information, see [Logging Amazon S3 API calls using CloudTrail](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudtrail-logging.html)\.

 In addition, you can optionally enable logging for data events in CloudTrail\.
-For more information, see [How do I enable object\-level logging for an S3 bucket with AWS CloudTrail data events?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-cloudtrail-events.html)
+For more information, see [Using the Amazon S3 console](enable-cloudtrail-logging-for-s3.md#enable-cloudtrail-events)\.